tarruda/i3hub/README.rst

         if arg['current']['num'] == 6 and arg['change'] == 'init':
             await i3.command('exec i3-sensible-terminal')

-In the above example, the command and workspace are hardcodes in the extension.
+In the above example, the command and workspace are hardcoded in the extension.
 Here's a more flexible version that uses i3hub.cfg to allow an arbitrary list of i3 commands to be executed on demand when a workspace is created: